Penthouse (magazine): The Guccione era, 1965–2004

 Penthouse magazine began publication in the UK in March 1965.
 Its symbol was a skeleton key, or three keys in some applications.
 The magazine started on a shoestring, and its future looked far from certain — it took Guccione twenty months to produce his first twelve "monthly" issues.
 By the late 1960s, however, it was firmly established in the marketplace: "the all-time, biggest selling quality magazine in the history of British publishing" (according to Guccione), and "the best-selling erotic magazine in Europe" (according to Dian Hanson).
-The magazine sold well on the Continent — especially in France — as well as in the UK.
-It was this success, and especially reports that British Penthouse was outselling Hugh Hefner's Playboy among American troops in Vietnam, that inspired Guccione to produce a U.S. edition, with the first issue appearing in September 1969.
+The magazine sold well on the Continent — notably in France — as well as in the UK.
+It was this success, and especially reports that British Penthouse was outselling Hugh Hefner's Playboy among American troops in Vietnam, that inspired Guccione to produce an American edition, with the first issue appearing in September 1969.

 Editorial style

 Guccione offered editorial content that was more sensational than that of Playboy, and the magazine's writing was far more investigative than Hefner's upscale emphasis, with stories about government cover-ups and scandals.

 Writers such as Seymour Hersh, James Dale Davidson, and Ernest Volkman exposed numerous scandals and corruption at the highest levels of the United States Government.
 Contributors to the magazine included Isaac Asimov, James Baldwin, Howard Blum, Victor Bockris, T. C. Boyle, Alexander Cockburn, Harry Crews, Cameron Crowe, Don DeLillo, Alan Dershowitz, Edward Jay Epstein, Chet Flippo, Albert Goldman, Anthony Haden-Guest, John Hawkes, Nat Hentoff, Warren Hinckle, Abbie Hoffman, Nicholas von Hoffman, Michael Korda, Paul Krassner, Michael Ledeen, Anthony Lewis, Joyce Carol Oates, James Purdy, Philip Roth, Harrison E. Salisbury, Gail Sheehy, Robert Sherrill, Mickey Spillane, Ben Stein, Harry Stein, Tad Szulc, Studs Terkel, Nick Tosches, Gore Vidal, Irving Wallace, and Dr. Ruth Westheimer.